-Last but not least, on behalf of the Board and the management, I would like to express my heartfelt gratitude to the entire staff for their dedication, commitment and contribution to the Group during the year.
-I would also like to thank our shareholders, investors, customers and cooperative partners for their strong support.
-With our distinctive competitive advantages and rich operational experience in the premium watch industry, we are ready to advance Ernest Borel's leading position in the Swiss-made premium watch market, thereby generating stable and promising returns for our shareholders in the long run.
+Last but not least, on behalf of the Board and the management, I would like to express my heartfelt gratitude to the entire staff for their contributions to the Group during the Year.
+I would also like to thank our business partners, shareholders, investors and customers for their continuous support.
+With our distinctive competitive advantages and rich operational experience in the premium watch industry, we shall bolster Ernest Borel's leading position in the watch market, thereby generating stable and promising returns for our shareholders in the future.

-Mr. Su DaChairman and Executive Director 30 March 2015
+Mr. Su DaChairman and Executive Director 30 March 2016